ProjectsByJRP/stm32-bme280/README.md

   It is very helpful to know what clock speed your peripherals run at.

 I2C is not nearly as finicky and just works.

+Tested and working on an STM32F446RG-Nucleo, and with the minor changes mentioned above (header file and SPI baud rate prescaler), an STM32F103RB-Nucleo.